demisto/content/Packs/MicrosoftGraphSecurity/Integrations/MicrosoftGraphSecurity/README.md

 Unified gateway to security insights - all from a unified Microsoft Graph Security API.
-This integration was integrated and tested with version xx of Microsoft Graph
+This integration was integrated and tested with version 1.0 of Microsoft Graph

 ## Configure Microsoft Graph Security on Cortex XSOAR